 - IS faculty are trained in many disciplines and teach in eight different departments

-- Approved courses for the IS major/minor are offered across six of BC's schools:
+- Approved courses for the IS major/minor are offered across six of BC's schools...

 - Morrissey College of Arts & Sciences

 - Carroll School of Management

 - Connell School of Nursing

 - Lynch School of Education & Human Development

 - School of Social Work

 - Law School

-- Approved courses have begun to be offered from the new Schiller Institute for Integrated Science & Society
+- ... and from the Schiller Institute for Integrated Science & Society